 Kids can turn ordinary coffee filters into vibrant pumpkin sun catchers.
 Easy enough for toddlers and preschoolers to make for Halloween, but the process is so fun that the older kids will love it too.

-Our pumpkin sun catchers are really easy to make, which makes them perfect for a quick, last-minute Halloween craft this week.
+Looking for a fun and easy pumpkin craft for the kids to make this fall?These pumpkin sun catchers are really easy to make, which makes them perfect for a quick, last-minute Halloween craft.

 The hooligans love dying coffee filters with water colours.
 It’s one of our favourite easy art techniques.

 If your kids haven’t tried using liquid watercolours before, you have to get some.

 They ‘re life-changing as far as crafting goes.
 Seriously.

 You’ll use them for tons of projects, and they’re great for every age – little kids, big kids and even adults.
 Here’s my affliliate link to Amazon: you can get them here.